 One of the most impressive US natural wonders is Yellowstone National Park.
 It is a massive National Park spreading through Wyoming, Montana, and Idaho.

 Yellowstone was the first national park in the world and is home to more than 10,000 hydrothermal features ranging from the famous Old Faithful Geyser to smaller mud pots and hot springs.
 There are 500 active geysers in the park which accounts for more than half of the geysers in the world.

 Along with the geothermal features, there is an abundance of wildlife.
 It is home to grizzly bears, wolves, black bears, moose, elk, and bison.
 Yellowstone is a great vacation destination whether you’re traveling solo or on a family vacation.

 Yellowstone is in the western United States.
 Most of the park is in Wyoming, but parts of the park do cross the state border into Idaho and Montana.
-There is a small regional airport in West Yellowstone, just minutes from the park.
+A small regional airport in West Yellowstone is just minutes from the park.
 The closest international airports are Bozeman, Jackson Hole, and Salt Lake City.

-Reservations inside the park can book out a year in advance so it is a good idea to make reservations as early as you can.
+Reservations inside the park can book out a year in advance, so making reservations as early as possible is a good idea.
 If you do not stay in the park, West Yellowstone and Gardiner are two great cities nearby.

 Grand Teton National Park, Wyoming